hetznercloud/cli/CONTRIBUTING.md

 }
 ```

-It should contain the experimental product name and a link to the relevant changelog or documentation.
+It should contain the experimental product name, the maturity level and a link to the relevant changelog or documentation.